 Before buying disposable underwear I did imagine that there would be a few to choose from.
 I did not imagine that there be that many styles and brands to choose from.
 There was nothing to do but dive right in.
 I don’t know which ones you will like the best, but I have made your choice a lot easier.
 I have gone through tons of reviews and found some that are loved by many.
 Here are my favorites.

-After scouring the web and reviews I have come to the conclusion that Depend Silhouette are the most liked disposable underwear available.
-They’re pretty and feminine, has elastic legs that prevent leaks and great absorbency.
-The material is breathable (super important) and very comfortable to wear.
+After scouring the web and reviews I have come to the conclusion that Always discreet and Depend Silhouette are the most liked disposable underwear available.
+They’re pretty and feminine, has elastic legs that prevent leaks and have great absorbency.
+The material is breathable (super important for healing and not getting an infection) and very comfortable to wear.
 Nothing like super thick pads that makes you feel like you’re wearing a diaper.
+You’ll get comfortable, safe and cute underwear no matter which one you choose.
+They also cost about the same (make sure you look at the package size when comparing).
+Both are available in S to XL.

 Coming in third on this list doesn’t make this disposable underwear after delivery an inferior choice.
 Just a different one.
-They are not feminine and cute like the other two but has a boy short design.
-The underwear is designed with two focuses, comfort and healing.
-That’s way it’s oh so soft, breathable and seamless.
-They don’t have an elastic waistband which makes them perfect for both natural birth and c-section.
+They are not feminine and cute like the other two but are designed for comfort and healing.
+That’s why it’s oh so soft, breathable and seamless.
+They don’t have an elastic waistbands which makes them perfect for both natural birth AND c-section.
 Unfortunately, we never know what’s going to happen when we give birth.
 With these, you’ll be prepared for whatever comes your way.

 If I haven’t been clear enough about it yet, you need to put a pad in these.
 They are not absorbent like the other two.
 But they are great for keeping pads (and ice packs) in place.
 You can even wash them a few times before disposing of them.
 It’s a great choice if you don’t want to ruin your regular underwear and still want to wear pads.